brainpower/bp-letsenc/README.md

 You can choose whatever identifier you want here, it is only used by this script.
 It's usually a good idea to use the certificates main domain though.<br>
 The script will ask for the domains for which the certificate shall be valid.
 Put each domain on a single line; an empty line will submit.
-The domainns will be re-printed for checking.
+The domains will be re-printed for checking.

 ### renew <certname>